Aromatic Whites Style Guide

 HARVEST, TRANSPORTATION AND PRE-FERMENTATION

-- Harvest date and process control are critical to flavor development, optimization and wine style.
+- Varietal choice, harvest parameters and processing decisions are critical to wine style.

 - Optimizing flavor and aroma: